johnbywater/costello/README.md

 approach to managing risk and optimising outcomes, based on current understandings of transmission, development and duration of infectiousness, development and duration of symptoms, and sensitivity and specificity of tests of different kinds, so that available resources can be used most effectively.

-This project's approach to development follows established open source licensing, and approaches to development of reliable, scalable, maintainable distributed software systems such as domain driven design and event sourcing.

 ## Scope of the work